seatable/seatable-admin-docs/manual/config/dtable_db_conf.md

 - `max_result_rows`: Maximal number of rows that will be returned in one query, if `LIMIT` syntax is not used.
 Defaults to 100. (**Deprecated**: should use `default_result_rows` since 3.0 version)
 - `default_result_rows`: Maximal number of rows that will be returned in one query, if `LIMIT` syntax is not used.
 Defaults to 100.
 - `result_rows_hard_limit`: Maximal number of rows that will be returned in one query.
 If the number of rows specified in `LIMIT` syntax is larger than this option, the system still returns at most the number of rows that specified in this option.
 The default is 10000.
+- `exec_cost_hard_limit`: Maximal execution cost of a query.
+If the estimated cost of a query exceeds this limit, the query is rejected.
+Default is 0, which means no limit.

 Section `[backup]` contains options to configure backup functions (available since Enterprise Edition 3.0.0):